ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your character may have one or more **flaws**.
 A **flaw** is an **ability** that you do not use to accomplish something, but instead the GM uses to hinder you from accomplishing something, or invokes to force you to act a certain way.

 **Flaws** maybe psychological weaknesses such as "Alcoholic" or "Heroin Addict", or physical weaknesses such as "One-Eye," "Wheelchair-Bound" or "Asthmatic."
-A **flaw** might also be a moral philosophy such as "Code Against Killing," "Pacifist," or "Devout Mormon" that limit your behavior in some way.
+A **flaw** might also be a moral philosophy such as "Code Against Killing," "Pacifist," or "Radical Candor" that limit your behavior in some way.
 A **flaw** also might be a relationship such as a "Frail Aunt," "Single Dad," or "Blackmailed".

-Some **flaws** can be viewed positively as well as negatively.
-By making a **flaw** not an **ability** you are inviting your GM to use it to make your life more difficult, not easier.
+Many **flaws** describe attributes that can be viewed positively.
+By making it a **flaw** and not an **ability** you are inviting your GM to use it to make your life more difficult, not easier.
+In some cases, you may choose to record both an **ability** that your GM may interpret as a **flaw** if circumstances suggest.
+You should not use your **flaw** to accomplish something; if you feel that is likely, make it an **ability** and discuss with the GM whether you want them to draw on it as a **flaw** at appropriate moments.

-Ultimately, in *QuestWorlds* a **flaw** is simply something that could hinder or prevent your character doing something.
+Ultimately, in *QuestWorlds* a **flaw** is simply something that you invite the GM to use to hinder or prevent your character doing something.

 ### 2.1.2 Scores, Ratings and Masteries